 • Course curriculum includes both synchronous and asynchronous course formats.

-• Full-time online program is 2.5 years (9 quarters) 90 quarter unit academic program; part-time options are available
+• Full-time completion in 2.5 years (9 quarters, 90 quarter units); part-time options available

 • Program timeline considers the needs of working professionals

-• Only COAMFTE-accredited program in the Inland Empire
+• Only COAMFTE-accredited online MFT program in the Inland Empire

 • No GREs or course prerequisites required